-Managing People and Projects — The Master of Arts in Organizational Leadership with a concentration in Management is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
+The Master of Arts in Organizational Leadership with a Management concentration (MLM) degree is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
 Acceptance of continuous change shifts the curve of the traditional management mindset to a growth mindset, characterized by timely, relevant, agile, adaptive, and forward-thinking leaders.

 The effectiveness of a manager relies on setting, measuring, and achieving goals.
 When there are disruptions to workflow, managers act to understand and address the disruption successfully whether in people, process, or resources.
-This degree intentionally equips students with the knowledge, skills, and tools to achieve performance excellence, adapt to changing realities, and sustain ethical practices that increase prosperity in a complex and competitive business environment.
+This online M.A. in Organizational Leadership with a Management concentration degree intentionally equips students with the knowledge, skills, and tools to achieve performance excellence, adapt to changing realities, and sustain ethical practices that increase prosperity in a complex and competitive business environment.

 The Management concentration is taken along with courses from The Claremont Core®.
 These courses teach the engagement skills necessary to implement the theories and ideas of organizational management.